stlab/libraries/tips/stop-using-out-arguments.md

 ---
 ## Out Arguments

-Despite lecturing about Return-Value-Optimization for over a decade, I still see a lot of code of the form:
+I have been lecturing about return value optimization (RVO) for over a decade, yet I still see a lot of code written in this form:

 ```cpp
 string x;